pepa65/bulletin/README.md

 # bulletin
 **Running a Google slide show on a screen attached to a Raspberry Pi**

-* Required: chromium-browser unclutter xdotool lxsession(Raspbian)
+* Required: surf unclutter xdotool lxsession(Raspbian)
 * Repo: https://gitlab.com/pepa65/bulletin
 * For **piscreen**: the files `index.html`, `logo.svg` and `style.css` in `web`
   can (should!) be deleted.